yrmvgh/yiufcrawl/FUTURE.md

 ## Add stamina

-This is a huge change, but maybe when everything else is done this could be fun to play with.
 Stamina would be a new quantity like Health and Magic.
-Stamina of course would be the primary resource used by fighters, like magic is used for ... magic... users... ;P ...
-But this opens up a bunch of new interesting buffs and maluses, spells, potions, etc. With this would be the option to "run", which burns through stamina quickly, but gives you slightly more movement speed.
+Stamina of course would be the primary resource used by fighters, like magic is for magic users.
+This opens up a bunch of new interesting buffs and maluses, spells, potions, etc. With this would be the option to "run", which burns through stamina quickly, but gives you slightly more movement speed.
 This would replace the existing "Exhausted" status with a more interesting drain of stamina when berserk, etc, are used.
 Running of course could be used on top of the "swiftness" spell for added speed.

 So the "walking" speed of all species would be the same, and it would be set to slightly slower than most monsters, probably at 1.1, where most monsters would be 1.0.
 Walking won't consume any stamina.
-However, a player can hit a key to switch to running mode, which burns through stamina but maybe a normal species would travel at 0.8 when running.
+However, a player can hit a key to switch to running mode, which burns through stamina but maybe a normal species would travel at 0.9 when running.
 A centaur could run at 0.7, while a spriggan maybe 0.6.
 A tengu flying could move even faster, maybe 0.4, but flying burns through stamina twice as quickly, and a tengu running on the ground is no faster than normal (just 0.9).
 But all would have to stop running after stamina ran out.
 Running with heavy armour would increase stamina burn.
 Also attacking costs some stamina, and attacking with a heavier weapon when the character doesn't have much strength will cost even more.